LowTEMP

 Lead Partner:

-Institute of Fluid-flow Machinery, Polish Academy of Sciences
+Institute of Fluid Mechanics, Polish Academy of Sciences

-Project development and application, strategic and content related project management, communication management, financial management
+Project development and application, strategic and content-related project management, communication and financial management

 Britta Schmigotzki